Ella-Hoeppner/Quoot/README.md

   * add `get` to the default environment
   * map? or hashmap? function
 * lambdas
+* once lambdas are implemented, translate my cljs kd-tree implementation to Quoot
+  * run benchmarks for cljs, clj, and Quoot
+* let forms
 * quoting
+* unquoting
+  * just inside quotes for now, don't worry about top-level unquoting yet
+* eval
+  * this will involve implementing the ability to spin up a new interpreter arbitrarily, which will also be useful later for top-level unquoting
+* top-level unquoting

 ### low priority
 * Use rustyline crate for a nicer repl